 Thank you for taking part in elections while you are in the military or other uniformed service, or a civilian living outside the United States.
 The information and resources on this page are intended to make participating in elections as easy and rewarding for you as possible.
 Here, you will learn the basic steps to become a “special absentee voter” so you are eligible to vote while living or serving overseas and discover how state and federal laws work to protect your precious right to vote.
 As a military and overseas voter, there are several different ways you can request and receive your ballot, then return your ballot once you are registered to vote.

-When you register as a Special Absentee Voter, you can choose to get your ballot mailed to you, faxed to you or emailed to you.
+When you register as a UOCAVA Voter, you can choose to get your ballot mailed to you, faxed to you or emailed to you.
+We strongly encourage choosing to receive via email as it will ensure the fastest delivery as well as allow you direct access into the online ballot marking system (see Voting).

 Return Your Voted Ballot